 Is Icy Blonde Hard to Maintain?

-If icy blonde sounds like your next shade, here are 15 gorgeous shades you can try to make the look your own.
+If icy blonde sounds like your next shade, here are five gorgeous options you can try to make the look your own.

 1. Silver Blonde

-If a very cool-toned hair color is what you’re after, you can’t go wrong with a silver blonde shade.
-It has a beautiful balance of brightness and depth and it’s incredibly flattering on a wide variety of skin tones.
-Try it out with the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Soft Silver Blonde.
+If an extreme, cool-toned hair color is what you’re after, you can’t go wrong with a silver blonde shade.
+It has a beautiful balance of brightness and depth, and it’s incredibly flattering on a wide variety of skin tones.
+Try it out with L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Soft Silver Blonde.

 2. Smoked Marshmallow